 You are expected to this binary patching, for the given vulnerable BoF program, you exploited in HW0.
-You can use any tool for ELF binary modification, but your final Binary should be a valid executable with proper check for both bar and foo functions.
+You can use any tool for ELF binary modification, but your final Binary should be a valid executable with proper check for both function and smashme functions.